 Kathryn L. Maschhoff, MD, PhD Kathryn L. Maschhoff, MD, PhD, is an attending neonatologist in the Division of Neonatology at Children's Hospital of Philadelphia with a special interest in cardiac development and conotruncal heart defects.
 Locations: Main Campus; CHOP Newborn Care at the Hospital of the University of Pennsylvania Phone: 215-590-1653 Background I am a neonatologist interested in cardiac development, particularly in the development of the conotruncal region of the heart.
 Neural crest cells, which migrate to the developing heart from the neural tube, are essential for normal conotruncal development.
 Disruption of the normal migration or function of these cells in animal models recapitulates many of the features of DiGeorge syndrome seen in humans, including conotruncal cardiac defects such as persistent truncus arteriosus and interrupted aortic arch.
 One focus of my research program is to understand how neural crest cells interact with other cells in the developing outflow tract during conotruncal development.
 A second focus of my research program is to elucidate the role of members of the Sox family of transcription factors, particularly Sox4 and the closely related transcription factor Sox11, in cardiac development.
 I have recently cloned the Sox4 gene and am using a variety of techniques, including in situ hybridization and expression of sense, antisense and dominant negative Sox gene transcripts by adeno- and retroviruses to study the function of Sox4 and Sox11 during cardiac development.
 Education and Training Medical SchoolMD - University of Texas Southwestern Medical Center, Dallas, TX ResidencyChildren's Hospital Medical Center, Cincinnati, OH FellowshipUniversity of California at San Francisco, CA Board CertificationNeonatal-Perinatal MedicinePediatrics Titles and Academic Titles Attending NeonatologistAssociate Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania Departments and Services Neonatal Airway Program Center for Fetal Diagnosis and Treatment Division of NeonatologyNewborn/Infant Intensive Care Unit (N/IICU)Newborn and Infant Chronic Lung Disease Program Publications Papers2018 Luo J, Shepard S, Nilan K, Wood A, Monk HM, Jensen EA, Harrington AT, Maschhoff K, Kirpalani H, Feng Z, Zhang H. Improved growth and developmental activity post tracheostomy in preterm infants with severe BPD.
 Pediatr Pulmonol.
 2018 Jul 3. doi: 10.1002/ppul.24087.
 [Epub ahead of print] Read the abstract.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.